philippmuench/plasmidminer/README.md

 make sure you have installed the dependencies

-`libpq-dev libboost-all-dev libmysqlclient-dev python-dev build-essential libssl-dev libffi-dev `
+`libpq-dev libboost-all-dev libmysqlclient-dev python-dev build-essential libssl-dev libffi-dev python-tk`

 on some systems `libboost-all-dev` cannot be installed via apt-get install, so you can install it directly